 We don’t want to change, but we do want to grow perfect, and we trust that we will have done so once we have grown more perfectly who we are.

 4 Our deepest belief is our belief in ourselves

 The belief that sustains us is our belief in our own importance.
 And the faith that justifies us is our faith in our own integrity, which is the one catholic and universal creed.
 Our day to day self-trust beats the blazing certitude of the most fanatical ranter.
 So long as we trust in our own unique gifts, we don’t need to trust in much else.

 Vanity, like faith, is the evidence of things not seen by others.
 And yet the vain still need others to have faith in them.

 How did we end up with so many illusions yet so few beliefs?
 Though I am willing to trade most of my misconceptions, I cling to the overestimation of my self-worth.
 ‘We can bear to be deprived of everything,’ Hazlitt says, ‘but our self-conceit.’

-We’ve known for a long time that the earth doesn’t stand at the pivot of the universe, and so I’m thankful that I am still the axis round which all bright things revolve.
+We’ve long known that the earth is not the pivot of the universe, and so I’m thankful that I am still the axis round which all bright things revolve.